Is Atheism Logical?

 1. The Kalam Cosmological Argument

-The Kalam Cosmological argument is very persuasive, unless you are an atheist and have to keep your irrational belief in chance.
-Stated simply, the argument is as follows:
+The Kalam Cosmological argument is very persuasive unless you are an atheist and have to keep your irrational belief in chance.
+Stated simply, the argument is this:

 1. Everything that has a beginning of existence has a cause.